chesterlaw/serifu_player/README.md

 # Serifu Player:

-Serifu Player is a simple, responsive soundboard that lets you play audio with a single key press or click.
-It feels immediate, tactile, and satisfying.

-**Serifu Player** is a lightweight local soundboard for filmmakers.
-It lets you trigger `.mp3` audio clips via keyboard or mouse, instantly and offline.
-Originally built for playing an absent actor’s lines (セリフ/serifu) during rehearsals or phone-call scenes, but flexible enough for any audio-triggering use.
+**Serifu Player** is a lightweight, responsive soundboard for filmmakers.
+Trigger `.mp3` audio with a single key press or click—immediate, offline, and tactile.
+Originally built for playing absent actors’ lines (セリフ/serifu) during rehearsals or phone-call scenes, but flexible enough for any audio-triggering use.

 ![Serifu Player Demo](assets/demo.png)